 The easiest solution is to hire professional movers to take care of everything, from packing everything up – even your pint glass collection – and moving it all to your new place.
 The only thing you’ll need to worry about is which day to schedule the move.
 And you don’t even need to bother your friends!

 Of course, this may be the most expensive option, too.
-However, with Smooth Move People, you know you’ll be getting the cheapest rates in Oregon.
+However with Smooth Move People, a reputable Portland moving company, you know you’ll be getting the cheapest rates in Oregon.
 We’d even go lower if the state would let us.
 And you’ll know all of your belongings will arrive at the new location safe and sound.